Hotak v London Borough of Southwark

 Hotak v London Borough of Southwark is a 2015 judgment of the Supreme Court of the United Kingdom.
 It is a landmark judgment concerning homelessness law and concerned the meaning of vulnerability under s.189(1)(c) of Part VII of the Housing Act.
-Hokak overturned the R. v Camden LBC, ex p.
+Hotak overturned the R. v Camden LBC, ex p.
 Pereira case which introduced the so-called Pereira Test of vulnerability whereby it was judged against the ordinary homeless person.